jacoscaz/instant-relay/README.md

 - managing [back-pressure](https://medium.com/@jayphelps/backpressure-explained-the-flow-of-data-through-software-2350b3e77ce7).
 - the possibility the create a graph of nodes (each sender can have multiple receivers)

+For a use-case example have a look at [mqtt-restifier](https://github.com/beautifulinteractions/mqtt-restifier)

 ## Features

 - **Typed**.
 This is a TypeScript project.
 No need to install external typings.
 (Examples and tests are in js)